Legacy & Horsepower

 BUILT, NOT BOUGHT.

-Nick Schneider isn’t a celebrity driver; he’s a dedicated working man.
+Nick Schneider is not just any driver; he’s a dedicated professional with a unique dual life.
 By day, he drives a semi-truck for a family-owned business in Roscoe, IL.
-On weekends during racing season, he transforms into "The Wild Child," a second-generation racer who continues a 40-year family legacy in short-track racing.
+But on weekends during the racing season, he transforms into "The Wild Child," a second-generation racer who proudly upholds a 40-year family Legacy in short-track racing.

-As he enters his 16th season, Nick’s career is defined by resilience.
-After a heart condition (WPW) prevented him from serving in the National Guard before it began, he redirected his focus to racing.
-He quickly built a reputation for winning in any vehicle he drove, including a borrowed car he discovered on Facebook, which led him to a significant victory at Bahama Brackets.
+Entering his 16th season, Nick's career showcases incredible resilience.
+After being diagnosed with Wolff-Parkinson-White syndrome (WPW), which sidelined his desire to serve in the National Guard, he channeled his determination into racing.
+He quickly earned a reputation for dominating in any vehicle he drove, including a borrowed car he found on Facebook, which led to a remarkable victory at the Bahama Brackets.

-In 2025, Nick faced a challenging season that would have deterred most.
-A freak accident crushed his foot, shattering three toes and sidelining him for several months.
-However, Nick refused to give up.
-He rebuilt himself physically and mentally, studied the sport, and returned to the Dells, where he finished in 2nd place against seasoned track champions.
+In 2025, Nick faced a season filled with challenges that would have stopped most in their tracks.
+A freak accident severely injured his foot, shattering three toes and putting him out for several months.
+Yet, Nick never wavered.
+He diligently rebuilt his strength, focused on his mental game, and returned to the track at the Dells, where he impressively finished in 2nd place against seasoned champions.

-Now, as he heads into the 2026 season, Nick is starting his sophomore year in the NASCAR 602 Outlaw Late Model division.
-He is racing a car that he built from the ground up, beginning with a bare chassis gifted to him by Hall of Famer Ricky Bilderback.
+Heading into the 2026 season, Nick is ready to take on new challenges as he begins his sophomore year in the NASCAR 602 Outlaw Late Model division.
+Racing a car he built from the ground up—starting with a bare chassis gifted to him by Hall of Famer Ricky Bilderback—Nick is more prepared than ever to make his mark on the track.

 16 SEASONS